hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 ## What is AWK?

-If you have ever looked up how to do a particular string manipulation in [stackoverflow](https://stackoverflow.com/) or [biostars](https://www.biostars.org/) then you have probably seen someone give an `AWK` command as a potential solution.
+If you have ever looked up how to do a particular string manipulation using bash in [stackoverflow](https://stackoverflow.com/) or [biostars](https://www.biostars.org/) then you have probably seen someone give an `AWK` command as a potential solution.

 `AWK` is an interpreted programming language designed for text processing and typically used as a data extraction and reporting tool and was especially designed to support one-liner programs.
 You will often see the phrase "AWK one-liner". `AWK` was created at Bell Labs in the 1970s and `AWK` comes from from the surnames of its authors: Alfred **A**ho, Peter **W**einberger, and **B**rian Kernighan. `awk` shares a common history with `sed` and even `grep` dating back to `ed`.
 As a result, some of the syntax and functionality can be a bit familiar at times.